- Privacy Act 1988 (Cth)

 YOUR PRIVACY PREFERENCES AND CHOICES

-Every personalised marketing contact sent or made by the Company will include a means by which customers may opt or receiving further marketing information.
+Every personalised marketing contact sent or made by the Company will include a means by which customers may opt out of receiving further marketing information.
 You may instruct us at any time to remove any previous consent you provided to receive marketing communications from us.

 We have a strict duty to maintain the privacy of all personal information we hold about you.
 However, certain exceptions do apply.
 For example, where disclosure of your personal information is: